Leaving the Church vs. Leaving Christ and Understanding the New Move of God

 Leaving the Church

-Many devoted Christians, out of a love for God and in an effort to follow Jesus wholeheartedly, have made the very difficult decision to leave the organized Church.
+Many devoted Christians, out of a love for God and in an effort to follow Jesus wholeheartedly, have made the very difficult decision to leave the organized Church in exchange for the original Acts model.
+In modern terms, the Acts model reveals what is otherwise known as ‘house churches’.
 House churches are not new.
 They are just becoming more prevalent.
 That is not to say that all organized churches are getting it wrong, or that they are all bad.
 That would be an inaccurate takeaway.
 But across denominational lines, those lines have become very scripturally blurred, in-cohesive, and incongruent.
-When weighed against the plumb line of God’s Word they are at odds with the Gospel of Jesus Christ, and with each other.
+When weighed against the plumb line of God’s Word many are at odds with the Gospel of Jesus Christ, and with each other.
 People just can’t agree.
-There is disparity: the doctrines they profess are not those by which they ultimately abide.
+There is far too much disparity: the doctrines they profess are not those by which they ultimately abide.
 Hence, the hypocrisy within the Church which accounts for the hatred and disgust most Christians suffer by nonbelievers.

 The Christian culture at large, especially among churches in the western hemisphere, has become incubated against the world to the degree its become ineffective.
 The focus of the Gospel, which has always been outward toward community and the world at large, has shifted inward.
 Members have become the primary focus.
 Subsequently, the Gospel today is very secular and self-absorbed.
 Having a “Thy will be done, they kingdom come” focus, is virtually lost.
 While the scriptures teach we are to be in the world and not of it, the converse appears to be more true: We are of the world and not in it.
 The focus of wealth, happiness, and prosperity instead of sacrifice, sanctification, and servanthood has brought corruption at every level.
 The Church is very heavily invested in appearances, opulence, notoriety, and platforms.
 Expensive buildings and alluring programs that promote a lifestyle of ease, comfort, and enjoyment are the priority.
 Yet the biblical contradiction is glaring, and for those who are true believers, this Christian culture demands a divorce of sorts.
 We can no longer embrace it.